dustinpfister/blog_posts/_posts/js-path-find.md

 ### 1.1 - The score code examples here are on my github account

 On github I have my test vjs repository which is where I park all my source code examples for blog posts such as this on javaScript in general.
-The source code examples for this post can be found in the [for post folder for this post on path detection]() in that repository.
+The source code examples for this post can be found in the [for post folder for this post on path detection](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-path-find) in that repository.
+I get around to editing my older posts on javaScript now and then and this post is no exception, so the latest state of the examples are there.
+In the event that something seems wrong with the source code that would also be where to go about making a pull request.

 ## 2 - Vanilla js path find solution example for nodejs